michaelssavage/plantbassd/posts/takeovers/17_cartin.md

 ---
-title: "Cartin"
+title: "Plant Bass’d Takeover 017: @cartincaolan"
 date: "October 14, 2021"
 pic: "/images/takeovers/17_cartin.jpg"
 artistPage: "https://www.instagram.com/cartincaolan/"
 postLink: "https://www.instagram.com/p/CVBTzTNjZ5z/"
 ---

-Plant Bass’d Takeover 017: @cartincaolan

-We are back with our playlist takeover series with a feature from Derry multi instrumentalist maestro Cartin!
+### We are back with our playlist takeover series with a feature from Derry multi instrumentalist maestro Cartin!

 Fresh off his debut AVA Boiler Room show and a cracker of a release on the ever growingly coveted @nocturnelabel, Cartin has quickly become one of the most exciting talents to come out of Ireland.